Political literacy: Definitions

-The proposition is that most Americans are politically illiterate, where political literacy is a set of abilities, skill, knowledge, and proficiency considered necessary for citizens to participate in a society's government.
+The Crick Report, a British curriculum report published in 1998 by an advisory group on citizenship chaired by Bernard Crick, sees political literacy as the outcome of people "learning about and how to make themselves effective in public life through knowledge, skills and values".
+The report noted that effective citizenship education required learning about social and moral responsibility, and community involvement, alongside political literacy.
+The authors of this report considered it important to note that political literacy was a wider concept than "political knowledge alone".

 History

 Between the 1960s and 1980s, researchers reported that school students had low interest in political and economic problems.
 In 1978, the Hansard Society wrote a report advocating for teaching "political education and political literacy", but support for this proposal fell in the 1980s.
 In Scotland, higher modern studies appeared as a secondary qualification in the 1960s and 1970s.